guanyuming-he/guanyuming-he/README.md

 ## Instant messaging
 One significant weakness of using OpenPGP keys to encrypt emails is the lack of forward secrecy.
-It is technically possible for two parties to perform a Deffie-Hellman-like protocol via email to establish session keys, but that would be extremely cumbersome, compared with automatic processes employed by instant messaging programs.
+It is technically possible for two parties to perform a Diffie-Hellman-like protocol via email to establish session keys, but that would be extremely cumbersome, compared with automatic processes employed by instant messaging programs.